 August 29th is National Chop Suey Day.
 Many people refer to chop suey as a Chinese-American invention, like fortune cookies.
 But that’s a myth that keeps getting perpetuated.
 It came from China.

 Chop suey was first available to non-Chinese Americans in the mid-19th century, when Chinese restaurants began to appear outside of Chinatown areas.
 The dish was received with much acclaim [source].

 Chop Suey is actually a prominent dish in Taishan, in the Guangdong province of southeast China.
 It is a city of 95 islands and islets in the Pearl River Delta.

 A dish called tsap seui is common in the area, and Guangdong province was the home of many early Chinese immigrants to the U.S. [source].
 Thus, when immigrants from that area opened restaurants, it was on the menu.

-A stir-fry recipe, chop suey means “assorted pieces.”
-These can include beef, chicken, quail eggs or other cooked eggs, fish, pork and/or shrimp, plus vegetables such as bean sprouts, cabbage, celery and snow peas.
+In a stir-fry recipe, chop suey means “assorted pieces.”
+These can include beef, chicken, quail eggs or other cooked eggs, fish, pork, and/or shrimp, plus vegetables such as bean sprouts, cabbage, celery, and snow peas.
 Starch is added to create a thickened sauce from the oil and wok drippings.

 American variations have included vegetables popular that are not in the original Taishan recipe; for example, broccoli, carrots, onions and zucchini.
 Numerous American recipes also “specialize”: beef chop suey or chicken chop suey, for example, instead of a mixture of proteins.